3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 • Enjoy helping your younger child find each item and mark it off.

-• Divide up your family and have fun seeing who can find all the items first.
+• Divide up your family and race to see who can find all the items first.

 • Older kids can hunt for items in a race against one another.